Anaphylaxis

 • hives, welts or body redness

-• tingling of your mouth
+• tingling in your mouth

 • tummy pain or vomiting (being sick).

-• Having asthma can also increase the risk of having a severe reaction if you accidentally eat even a small amount of the food you are allergic to.
+• Having asthma can also increase the risk of a severe reaction if you accidentally eat even a small amount of the food you are allergic to.

 Insect venom